E-mail viruses: The message is the virus!

 Remember, to open any executable

-file (whether received as an e-mail attachment or otherwise) means
+file (whether received as an e-mail attachment, web link, or otherwise) means

 to surrender complete control of your computer system to its distant